 Criteria for Determining Corporate Associations.

 A corporate association exists when one entity has an ownership interest in or control over a second entity.
-The following indicia of control determine ownership or control:
+The indicia of control or ownership, or both, listed in subsections 95833(a)(1)(A)-(F), are used to determine if a corporate association exists, and multiple indicia may apply at the same time.

 Percent of ownership of any class of listed shares, the right to acquire such shares, or any option to purchase such shares of the other entity;